danielnewman09/Dissertation/Presentation-Outline.md

 ### Slide 26: Emco Warm-Up Program
 ### Slide 27: Emco Warm-Up History

 ## Edge-Deployable ML Tools (6 minutes)

+With this approach, we can capture meaningful features from a manufacturing process and

 ### Open Source Software